sureshmrd/customer_segmentation/README.md

 ### Advantages:
--**Personalized Marketing**: Customer segmentation allows for targeted marketing strategies tailored to the needs and preferences of different customer groups.
+- **Personalized Marketing**: Customer segmentation allows for targeted marketing strategies tailored to the needs and preferences of different customer groups.
--**Improved Customer Satisfaction**: By understanding different segments, businesses can offer more personalized experiences, leading to higher customer satisfaction.
+- **Improved Customer Satisfaction**: By understanding different segments, businesses can offer more personalized experiences, leading to higher customer satisfaction.
--**Enhanced Decision Making**: Data-driven segmentation provides insights that can guide strategic decision-making processes, such as product assortment, pricing strategies, and promotional campaigns.
+- **Enhanced Decision Making**: Data-driven segmentation provides insights that can guide strategic decision-making processes, such as product assortment, pricing strategies, and promotional campaigns.
--**Competitive Advantage**: Implementing machine learning-based customer segmentation can give businesses a competitive edge by staying ahead of market trends and customer preferences.
+- **Competitive Advantage**: Implementing machine learning-based customer segmentation can give businesses a competitive edge by staying ahead of market trends and customer preferences.

 ### Conclusions
 - **Cluster 1** : Customers in this cluster have moderate annual income and moderate spending scores.
 They might be considered average customers who spend moderately compared to others.
 Businesses can focus on understanding their preferences better to tailor marketing strategies and product offerings that resonate with this segment.